berndruecker/customer-onboarding-camunda-8-springboot-extended/README.md

 There are some open todos for this example:

 * A custom form for the user task to approve customer orders (the generic form in the tasklist is used instead)
-* Automated unit tests are not yet implemented

 # Simple Process